 - Interactive Voice Recognition (IVR) technology–IVR is a step up from telephone-based technology.
 With IVR, an automated telephone system provides patients with pre-set questions and then gives different feedback and follow-up questions based on their answers.
 During the first studies of IVR, it was shown to reduce post-outpatient treatment drinking.
 This was true for those patients who had reached their treatment goals before discharge.

 - Web-based treatment–Web-based services are available to many patients who can access them at their convenience.
 Several web-based apps are available and ready to use for SUD assessment.
-Most of the time, web-based telehealth services are useful for reducing alcohol use, mainly in student populations.
+Most of the time, web-based online treatment services are useful for reducing alcohol use, mainly in student populations.

-- Videoconferencing–Videoconferencing for psychiatric or addiction treatment is accomplished through secure portals on personal computers or dedicated telehealth consoles.
+- Videoconferencing–Videoconferencing for psychiatric or addiction treatment is accomplished through secure portals on personal computers or dedicated online treatment consoles.
 Studies of videoconferencing for addiction treatment have found no difference in the results or patient satisfaction whether the care was by video or in person.